 I have had so much fun planning with this, and honestly have used it more than any of my paper planners lately.
 Go over and show CCM Digitals some love and grab you one of the best digital planners, and don’t forget to check out her digital stickers, too!

-My next digital planner video & post will be on how to take PNG printable stickers and lasso them into your planner, even if they aren’t Goodnotes files.
-For more digital planning resources and updates on new posts and tutorials, sign up for my email list below!
+For updates when we have more digital planning resources and updates on new posts and tutorials, sign up for my email list below!